kamansoft/laravel-blame/README.md

 ## Requirements

-This packages was build taking in mind that you use laravel with an [eloquent **user model class** as auth provider](https://laravel.com/docs/9.x/authentication#introduction).
-So before installing you must make sure that your user eloquent model is set on the providers section of your auth config file like this:
+This package was build taking in mind that you use laravel with an [eloquent **user model class** as auth provider](https://laravel.com/docs/9.x/authentication#introduction).
+So before installing, you must make sure that your user eloquent model is set on the providers section of your auth config file like this:

 ```php
 //config/auth.php